Error996/bdvl/README.md

    * Both of these files are written by `bedevil.sh` during compression.
    * This method of storing settings could be better than what it is right now.
    * But considering the purpose, this is ok.
- * At the stage this script is currently in, utilising the dynamic linker patch isn't as straight forward as it should/I'd like it to be.

 ### Example
  * `BD_UNAME=sexand BD_PWD=lovegod ./bedevil.sh -vzd`